oleeskild/digitalgardendocs/src/site/notes/Advanced/Adding custom components.md

 </script>
 ```

-The important thing is that the fileextension used is "njk".
+The important thing is that the file extension used is "njk".

 If you don't want to inline your scripts, but have them in a separate `js` file, you can put them in the `src/site/scripts` folder.
 They can then be referenced like this in your `njk` file: